Jukkay/laplacian/readme.md

 ### How can I run it?

-Repository includes docker-compose and Makefile files that can be used to build and run the project.
+The repository includes docker-compose and Makefile files that can be used to build and run the project.
 Docker is required to take advantage of these.

 1. Clone the repository
-2. Use command line `make install` to install client
+2. Use the command line `make install` to install the client
-3. Use command line `make up` to build and run the project
+3. Use the command line `make up` to build and run the project
 4. The app can be accessed at http://localhost:3000

 ### Contributors